 For accelerating this revolution in India, PM Narendra Modi ambitiously launched the programme called ‘Digital India’.
 A programme for transforming the knowledge and delivering e-governance to citizens by investing Rs 1,13,000 crores in it.

 The use of digital technologies is rapidly spreading.
 By the end of 2015, the country of 1.2 billion people had more than 1 billion mobile phones.
 Some 400 million people used the internet resulting, India receiving over $4,091 million (over ₹26,000 crore) foreign direct investment in telecom.
 Therefore, the telecom sector is rising and with ‘Digital India’, it is going to rise further.
 Facebook has 138 million users in India, while 22 million are reported to be active users of Twitter.
-In the private sector, banking and insurance services have been digitised by more than 200 million new bank accounts opened last year using digital technologies.
-And biggest satisfaction is the recovery of the postal department with 57 centres in the country, fully automated and computerised.
+In the private sector, banking and insurance services have been digitized by more than 200 million new bank accounts opened last year using digital technologies.
+And biggest satisfaction is the recovery of the postal department with 57 centers in the country, fully automated and computerized.

 With the goal of making government services available online, and empowering citizens through universal digital literacy and universal access to digital resources, this is still lacking.
-These goals obviously makes no sense with no clarity on timeframe, implementation or funding.
+These goals obviously make no sense with no clarity on timeframe, implementation or funding.
 For instance, the government plans to provide broadband services in 250,000 village councils by 2017, but it is unclear how last-mile connectivity will be achieved.

 Poor digital infrastructure is the biggest hurdle India faces on the road to digital connectivity for all.
 And also, when it comes to accessing digital products and services, the digital divide between urban and rural areas and between the rich and the poor remains wide and is probably even growing.
 Most mobile phone users live in cities, and mostly WiFi hotspots are being created in public places like railway stations, airport lounges and historical monuments.
 But the question is, are they really working?